 U.S. citizens already in Croatia who wish to remain in Croatia for more than 90 days must obtain a temporary residence permit.
 Please note that the first temporary stay permit must be obtained from the Croatian Embassy or Consulate in the United States.

-In support of a residency application, applicants will need to provide a copy of their birth and, if applicable, marriage and divorce certificates, obtained no more than 90 days before application, as well as an FBI Identification Record Request authenticated for use abroad.
-All documents should be translated into Croatian and have an "apostille" stamp certifying their authenticity.
-Information on apostilles and authentication of documents is available from the Bureau of Consular Affairs website.
+In support of a residency application, applicants must meet strict documentation requirements.
+Due to the complexity of the process, those planning to apply should begin gathering the required documentation well in advance and should submit the application as soon after arriving in the country.
+Necessary documents include a copy of their birth and, if applicable, marriage and divorce certificates, obtained no more than 90 days before application, as well as an FBI Criminal History Summary authenticated for use abroad.
+All documents must be translated into Croatian and have an "apostille" stamp.
+Information on applying for apostilles and authentication services is available from the website of the Department of State’s Office of Authentications.

 U.S. citizens who need extensions of approved temporary stays should submit requests to the local police having jurisdiction over their place of residence in Croatia.
 You should submit requests no later than 30 days in advance of the last day of authorized stay.
-Please also see the embassy's website for the latest information on procedures for obtaining residence or work permits.
+Please see the embassy's website for the latest information on procedures for obtaining residence or work permits.
+Please also be aware that the U.S. Embassy is not able to expedite or intervene in the issuance of Croatian visas.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Croatia.